joannekoye/dutch-oven/README.md

 #### A pizza store website where customers can view the restaurant details as well as place orders for their pizzers to be deliveres, 2020
 #### By **Joan Nekoye**
 ## Description
 The website contains a home section, an About Us section, Ingredients Section and a form for placing an order.
-THe form then returns the price and details of an order or location is the customer has chosen a delivery
+The form then returns the price and details of an order or location is the customer has chosen a delivery
 ## Setup/Installation Requirements
 * Web Browser
-* LIve LInk
+* Live Link

 ## Known Bugs
-No Known BUgs
+Cannot delete a placed order.
 ## Technologies Used
 HTML, CSS, JavaSCript, JQuery and CSS bootsrap
 ## Support and contact details